-Most semester study away programs allow students to earn 15-18 credit hours.
+Most semester study away programs allow students to earn up to sixteen credit hours.
+For Furman's faculty-led semester programs, students enroll in four courses taught by Furman faculty for a total of 16 credit hours, just as they would on campus.
 Some Faculty-led programs may include a combination of courses taught by Furman faculty and courses taught by local experts at a host institution abroad.
 In most cases, students on these blended programs still enroll in four courses, typically earning 16 credits.

-Students enrolling in exchange and affiliate programs usually enroll in the equivalent of 12-18 credit hours, but the exact number of credit hours may vary depending on the courses selected.
-Transfer credit is awarded for all courses that are successfully completed and pre-approved through Furman's transfer credit authorization form.

-Participants in a May Experience program earn two Furman credits.
+Students enrolling in semester exchange and affiliate programs usually enroll in the equivalent of 12-18 credit hours, but the exact number of credit hours may vary depending on the courses selected.
+Transfer credit is awarded for all pre-approved courses that are successfully completed and pre-approved through Furman's transfer credit authorization form.
+Participants in a May Experience program earn two credits.
 Credits for summer programs vary depending on the nature and duration of the program.